polymode/polymode/modes/readme.md

 Currently there are three types of config objects:

-- `pm-config-one` - Used for polymdoes with only one predefined inner mode.
+- `pm-config-one` - Used for polymdoes with only one predefined chunkmode.
 It extends `pm-config` with one slot - `chunkmode-name` which is a name of the chunkmode (objects of class `pm-chunkmode`).
 - `pm-config-multi` - Used for polymodes with multiple predefined inner modes.
-It extends `pm-config` with `innermost-names` list which contains names of predefined chunkmodes.
+It extends `pm-config` with `chunkmodes` list which contains names of predefined `pm-chunkmode` objects.
 - `pm-config-multi-auto` - used for polymodes with multiple dymamically discoveroble chunkmodes (examples are `org-mode` and `markdown-mode`).
 It extends `pm-config-multi` with `auto-mode-name` (name of the object of class